33 - 10 bits/s Ought To Be Enough for Anybody

 Gates has repeatedly denied saying it, notably in a 1996 column stating "I've said some stupid things... but not that," [sure, Bill.] and in interviews emphasizing Microsoft's push beyond 16-bit limits toward 32-bit systems.

-But, given that I am never one to shy away from an opportunity to take the piss out of Bill Gates, I seized the opportunity to do so, enthusiastically!
+But, given that I am never one to shy away from any opportunity to take the piss out of Bill Gates, I seized this chance to do so!
 And thus, piece number 33 from the Neurospicy Art collection was born.

-A little bit of neuroscience mixed in with a sprinkling of tech lore, finished off with a light roasting of Bill Gates - just the way we like it!
+A little bit of neuroscience mixed in with a sprinkling of obscure tech lore, finished off with a light roasting of Bill Gates - just the way I like it!

 Available in 4 hand numbered limited editions of 600, premium fine art museum-grade archival quality prints, from only $195.